RSE2107A-AY2122T3-Team-6/Competition/README.md

 6. path_with_PID.py: new code with 0.2 speed
 ***
 ## Limo navigator
 1. T1_to_T2_straight_path.py: Too problematic.
 Very slow going from T1 to T3 and back.
-Lots of recovery behavior
+Lots of recovery behavior.
+                              Displays the coordinate reached after reaching the point

 # Final_testing for competition